Kenmore Asylum: Heritage listing

 The institutionalisation of psychiatric patients is a function now less practiced.
 A large psychiatric institution, such as Kenmore, although not unique, demonstrates a way of life and a treatment ethic now no longer practised.
 The layout and design of the core buildings clearly evidence the institutional beliefs and treatments of psychiatric patients in the late 19th century.

 The 1990s has seen the de-institutionalisation of the State's psychiatric care; and the gradual removal from Kenmore is a State and National phenomenon.

 The archive files of the Kenmore Hospital mental health activities elicit numerous requests for the provision of historical and archival data.
-The Archive si almost complete (extending back to Patient No. 1), and is of great historical importance.
+The Archive is almost complete (extending back to Patient No. 1), and is of great historical importance.
 The Archives should be curated and conserved in proper condition.

 The services reticulation within the site is significant in its own right.
 The "oral history" archive retained by the past and present artisans is of cultural significance.
 This oral history is being lost because trades expertise is being lost to the campus, and with it the oral history record associated with the twentieth century history of the place.

 Kenmore has traditionally played a "service" role.
 With the closure of that service period, the opportunity to assess and interpret the role of the institution is now being taken.
 A Kenmore museum is currently being relocated to one of the historical ward buildings.
 The core precinct within the campus is virtually a living museum.
 There is an opportunity to reinterpret the whole role of psychiatric treatment in the State of Kenmore.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 Whereas psychiatric hospitals were once viable and important institutions dealing with the mentally ill and disabled, the radical changes in recent years in the treatment of mental illness has resulted in very low rates of institutionalisation and the closure of purpose-built facilities.
 Although part of Kenmore have been handed over for alternative uses, it is the most intact of the large psychiatric institutions (apart from the modern hospitals at Stockton and Orange), Kirkbride (Callan Park, which was the first purpose-built hospital of the type, has now been handed over to alternative uses.
 Kenmore is therefore the last, substantially 19th century hospital, to remain as a functioning hospital for the mentally ill.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 The Kenmore Psychiatric Hospital, although not unique as a remnant late 19th century psychiatric hospital, is by its intactness and architectural excellence an exemplar of the structure and philosophy of psychiatric institutions of its time.